Forside

 Sand Core Production

-We produce our sand cores using semi- or fully-automated coldbox core shooting systems.
+We produce our sand cores using semi- or fully automated coldbox core shooting systems.
 We have extensive experience with highly complex and very large cores, typically produced by bonding multiple sand cores together or by shooting a larger sand core around one or more smaller cores.
 Once the core/core package is completed, it is hardened and often coated.
-Coating enhances the surface quality of the aluminum component and facilitates easier removal of the sand core, ensuring optimal surface quality for the parts casted in aluminum.
+Coating enhances the surface quality of the aluminum component and facilitates easier removal of the sand core, ensuring optimal surface quality for the parts cast in aluminum.

 Gravity Die Casting - Tilt & Stationary

-In total JAI has more than 30 machines for gravity die casting consisting of:
+In total, JAI has more than 30 machines for gravity die casting, consisting of:

 Stationary die casting machines